xanather/xti/README.md

 - Don't change scaling or DPI of the system after starting.
 - The program expects only one primary screen attached (the tablet screen).
 Adding more monitors after starting will screw things up.
 - Must run as administrator otherwise Windows kernel will deny access to certain functions.
+- It is not designed to work with a physical keyboard or other virtual keyboards.
+This program takes over control of the system for keyboard input.

 ## Installing
 Supports either x64 or Arm64 computers.